-Village Vision 2018 will be conducted as part of Symbiosis Primary Eye Care Service (SPECS), the aim of which is: Supporting sustainable development by reducing low vision and blindness with a focus on primary eye care, eye health education and training of skilled eye care personnel.
+The Village Vision 2020 project will be conducted as part of the Symbiosis Primary Eye Care Service (SPECS) project, the aim of which is: Supporting sustainable development by reducing low vision and blindness with a focus on primary eye care, eye health education and training of skilled eye care personnel.

-- facilitate improved quality of life and development participation for the poor by providing primary eye care and treating blindness caused by cataracts and;
+- Facilitate improved quality of life and development participation for the poor by providing primary eye care and treating blindness caused by cataracts

 - Strengthen Symbiosis’ grassroots development work by building trust through demonstrating practical care and concern

 - Screening of patients: Symbiosis will conduct vision screening for around 200 people and will provide low cost eye care treatment as required

 - Identifying cataract patients: Symbiosis will determine the 20 most needy patients from those identified as being blind due to bilateral cataracts